oVirt/ovirt-site/source/feature/networkfilter.html.md

 #### Vdsm

-Currently vdsm receives the network filter name as part of the vnic profile
+Vdsm sets the vnic network filter according to the received filter from Engine.
+Please note, that passing unsupported filter behavior is undefined.
+Vdsm will need to introduce variables values specification (etc. filter all packets by source address)

 #### Engine

+##### Data Base

 #### Rest API